Are Your Emotions Affecting your Digestion? A Chinese Medicine Perspective.......

 In summary, emotional upset = nerve impulse= organ disruption.

 In Chinese Medicine, however, the primary root of any and all disease can be traced back to an internal imbalance of the organs initially caused by emotional strain.
 Of course, this emotional imbalance would usually have to be a chronic and pervasive to actually begin to influence the state of an organ.

 In Chinese theory, the relationship between every organ and its associated emotion is mutual- the state of an organ will affect the emotions, and emotions will affect the state of the organ.
 This reciprocal relationship is a key component in understanding Chinese Medicine and the philosophies in which it stands.

 *It should be noted that Chinese Medicine does not deny external factors of disease and illness…..yet it could be said that if external factors (climate, microbes, virus’etc) result in illness, then perhaps constitutionally one had a pre-existing vulnerability or weakness in a specific area.

-Although this article is to hone in on how grief and sadness affect the digestive system, below are the other organ/emotion associations:
+Although this article is to hone in on how grief and sadness affect the digestive system, below are the other organ/emotion relationships:

-OK, enough theory, right?
 So how does grief and sadness specifically affect my bowels?

 Lungs, in Chinese Medicine, are described as “delicate, and tender.”
 In oriental philosophy, every organ has a spiritual nature.
 The Lungs house what’s called the Corporeal Soul, or ‘Po.’
 The Po is Yin in nature, formed at conception, and is connected to physical sensations, feelings, and somatic expression.
 At death it dies with the body and returns to earth, unlike our Ethereal soul.
 The Corporeal Soul is said to bestow the “entering and exiting of Essence.”